antontech01/Car-website/README.md

 # Car-website
-Website that shows car images
+Website that shows car images, there is an animated navigation and second page with more cars in slider.